Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal

-\paragraph{1/2 electron doping: PEPS.---} In our infinite PEPS calculations, guided by the HF results, we use the following unit cells: $2 \times 2$ (to fit 3Q), $3 \times 6$ (to fit 6Q-II and as proxy for spirals) and $2 \times 8$ (to fit MS and as proxy for spirals).
+\paragraph{1/2 electron doping: PEPS.} In our infinite PEPS calculations, guided by the HF results, we use the following unit cells: $2 \times 2$ (to fit 3Q), $3 \times 6$ (to fit 6Q-II and as a proxy for spirals) and $2 \times 8$ (to fit MQS and as a proxy for spirals).
 We consider $4\leq U \leq20$.
-A 2 by 2 state (3Q-II), large-scale SDWs (6Q-II analogue, spiral), and then FP states are found from weak to strong interactions.
+A $2 \times 2$ state (3Q-II), large-scale SDWs (6Q-II analogue, spiral), and then FP states are found from weak to strong interactions.

 By increasing $D$ up to $8$ we can systematically lower the variational energy of the PEPS states [Fig.~\ref{fig:TN32}(c)].
 As a proof of improved accuracy, the $U=4$ data in Fig.~\ref{fig:TN32}(c) show that the energies of the $2\times 2$ and $3\times 6$ PEPS are lower than the HF energies.
-All states with $2 \times 2$ unit cell obtained with PEPS are collinear 3Q-II states (Table~\ref{tbl:HForders}), but with no clear net magnetization.
-The 3Q-I tetrahedral state is not found in our calculations.
-However, we do not consider this state to be ruled out (see Supplement~\cite{suppm}): HF suggests that 3Q-I and 3Q-II are very close in energy, and so we take the PEPS finding of 3Q-II to be evidence that one of the two 3Q states is present in the corresponding region of the phase diagram.
+All states with a $2 \times 2$ unit cell obtained with PEPS are collinear 3Q-II states (Table~\ref{tbl:HForders}), but with no clear net magnetization.
+The 3Q-I tetrahedral state with scalar chirality is not found in our calculations.
+However, we do not consider this state to be ruled out (see Supplemental Material~\cite{suppm}).
+HF suggests that 3Q-I and 3Q-II are very close in energy, so we take the PEPS finding of 3Q-II as evidence that one of the two 3Q states is present in the corresponding region of the phase diagram.